94th Operations Group: Cold War

-Modern era
+From the 1990s

-Activated as the 94th Operations Group on 1 August 1992 under the "Objective Wing" concept adapted by the Air Force and was bestowed the history, lineage and honors of the 94th Tactical Airlift Group and predecessor units.
+The group was reactivated as the 94th Operations Group on 1 August 1992 under the Air Force "Objective Wing" concept.
+It was bestowed the history, lineage and honors of the 94th Tactical Airlift Group and predecessor units.
 The 94th Airlift Wing assigned its 700th Airlift Squadron to the group flying C-130s.

 The unit is capable of deploying 9 C-130s on very short notice to a bare base and operate indefinitely.
 This includes operating the base, feeding the personnel, maintaining and loading the aircraft, and providing medical services to include evacuation of military personnel.

 Personnel from the 94 OG have been involved in every major national crisis since the end of the Cold War.
-From Provide Promise (Bosian Airlift) through Hurricanes Hugo and Mitch recovery operations to Shining Hope (Kosovo Airlift).
+From Provide Promise (Bosnian Airlift) through Hurricanes Hugo and Mitch recovery operations to Operation Shining Hope (Kosovo Airlift).
 This has been done totally with volunteers, who take time from their civilian jobs and families to support the nation.

-As of mid-2001, the major change taking place within the 94 OG concerns the 700 Airlift Squadron whose conversion to a training mission was underway.
-The 700th AS was expected, as a result, to take on the responsibility of training all C-130H crewmembers throughout the entire Air Force (Active, Guard and Reserve).
+In mid-2001, the 700th Airlift Squadron's conversion to a training mission was the major change underway within the group.
+The 700th AS was expected, as a result, to take on the responsibility of training all Active Air Force, Guard and Reserve C-130H crew members.